Jordy Smith

 Smith grew up in Durban and started surfing at age 3.
 He attended a local Durban high school, Glenwood High School.

-Smith is known for the manoeuvres "rodeo flip" and full rotation "alley-oops' and he has been sponsored by O'Neill since 2007.
+Smith is known for the manoeuvres "rodeo flip" and full rotation "alley-oops", and he has been sponsored by O'Neill since 2007.

 In 2014, Smith married South African model Lyndall Jarvis.

 Outside surf, Smith is a supporter of S.L.
 Benfica.

-He has qualified to represent South Africa at the 2020 Summer Olympics.
+He qualified to represent South Africa at the 2020 Summer Olympics.

+He qualified for the 2024 Olympic Games.